-- Approval is obtained from the chair of the student's current department, chair of the major department concerned and the Dean of The Harold Lloyd Murphy Graduate School and the respective college. - 2.
-The student has completion at least 93 credits of undergraduate hours with a cumulative GPA of 2.75 or higher. - 3.
-This privilege is exercised only during the senior year for a maximum of six hrs. - The student has demonstrated in undergraduate coursework the capability of performing graduate level work in the area identified.
+- Approval is obtained from the chair of the student's current department, chair of the major department concerned, the academic deans of the respective colleges, and the Dean of The Harold Lloyd Murphy Graduate School. - 2.
+The student has completed at least 93 credits of undergraduate hours with a cumulative GPA of 2.75 or higher. - 3.
+This privilege is exercised only during the senior year for a maximum of six hrs. - 4.
+The student has demonstrated in undergraduate coursework the capability of performing graduate level work in the area identified.